 Set your pump and filter to run 24 hours a day to help remove algae during cleaning.
 You may need to backwash your filter regularly to keep it running smoothly.

 3. Scrub Your Pool

 Scrub the sides and floor of your pool to break the algae up and allow any chemical treatments to work faster.
 Pay particular attention to areas where you can see algae build-up.

 4. Balance the pH

 Before shocking your pool, test the chemical levels.
 If necessary, add an acid or a base to bring the pH to around 7.8.

 Add a shock containing at least 70 percent available chlorine to remove algae from your pool.
 If there’s a large amount of algae in your pool, you may need to shock it more than once.

 Add an algaecide to kill algae and prevent it from returning.
 You can also add a clarifier to help clear up your pool water more quickly.

 7. Remove Algae

-When the algae in your pool dies, the water will turn blue and cloudy.
+It’s important to get rid of green algae in the pool because when the algae in your pool dies, the water will turn blue and cloudy.
 Run your pump and filter to help clear up the water.